Hidde-Heijnen/mlmi-vault/010 - Classes/MLMI1/Notebook/Exercises/Radioactive.md

 Where:
 $$ n' = n_0 + n, \quad N' = N_0 + N $$

-This is a Beta distribution and is conjugate to the likelihood, meaning the posterior has the same form.
+This is a Beta distribution (because of the normalising constant in front of it, and the arbitrary values it's fine that it is not in the $\alpha - 1$ form) and is conjugate to the likelihood, meaning the posterior has the same form.